apache/zeppelin/docs/interpreter/beam.md

 ## Overview
 [Apache Beam](http://beam.incubator.apache.org) is an open source unified platform for data processing pipelines.
 A pipeline can be build using one of the Beam SDKs.
-The execution of the pipeline is done by different Runners .
+The execution of the pipeline is done by different Runners.
 Currently, Beam supports Apache Flink Runner, Apache Spark Runner, and Google Dataflow Runner.

 ## How to use
 Basically, you can write normal Beam java code where you can determine the Runner.
 You should write the main method inside a class becuase the interpreter invoke this main to execute the pipline.
 Unlike Zeppelin normal pattern, each paragraph is considered a separate job, there isn't any relation to any other paragraph.

 The following is a demonstration of a word count example

 ```
 %beam